Farhan-Ahmed-Netsmartz/kanban-board/README.md

 # Kanban Application

  is a simple implementation of a Kanban Board, a tool that helps visualize and manage work.
-Originally it was first created in Toyota automotive, but nowadays it's widely used in software development.
+Originally it wa  s first created in Toyota automotive, but nowadays it's widely used in software development.

 A Kanban Board is usually made of 3 columns - *TODO*, *InProgres*s & *Done*.
 In each column there are Post-it notes that represents task and their status.